tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ When you use this power, you automatically succeed on a save against an effect created or caused by an undead enemy.

 **Quirk:** You see dead people…sometimes.

 ---

+#### Trident of the Fisher

+1 Battle/Day

+When you make an attack using this implement and you or the target are in or on water, the default bonus of this implement increases by 2 and your crit range expands by 2 for that attack.

+**Quirk:** Prefers to eat fish.

+---